NVlabs/SASSI/README.md

 Newest release notes
 ==========================================

 * We have added some new features.
-SASSI instrumentation can now inspect the control flow graph, and users can instrument kernel/function and basic block entries.

-* We have added support for little-endian POWER.

-* We allow targeted instrumentation before all control flow instructions.
+There is a new instrumentation library that demonstrates how to map a SASS instruction with a given PUPC (SASSI's version of a PC) to the CUDA source.
+See the "branch" library for its usage.
+Also see the `branch` target in `example/Makefile` for the compiler flags necessary to use the new feature.

+* Support for emulating novel SASS instructions for ISA exploration is more stable.
+We have not yet documented this feature because we are still working out the kinks, but if you are interested in this feature, please contact me.

 * Bug fix.
-We erroneously allowed a higher virtual architecture PTX to target a lower SM architecture (e.g., code=sm_30 and arch=compute_50).
+The PUPC was invalid for functions with long names.
+This fix requires installing the latest SASSI binaries.

 Prerequisites
 ------------------